 Arkansas Department of Higher Education Programs

 The programs listed below are awarded and administered by the Arkansas Department of Higher Education (ADHE).
-Further information may be obtained by writing to: Arkansas Department of Higher Education, 423 Main Street, Suite 400, Little Rock, AR 72201, or by calling (479) 371-2000 or at www.scholarships.adhe.edu.
+Further information may be obtained by writing to: Arkansas Department of Higher Education, 423 Main Street, Suite 400, Little Rock, AR 7220 1, or by calling (501) 371-2050 or at scholarships.adhe.edu.
 The application for all programs is available on-line.

 Arkansas Academic Challenge Scholarship Program

-The Arkansas National Guard Tuition Incentive Program (G-TIP) provides up to $5,000 per year to Arkansas residents who are active members of the Arkansas Army/Air National Guard.
-Applications may be obtained from the unit commander or online at http://www.arguard.org/education/GTIP.htm.
-Application deadline is August 15 for fall terms and December 15 for spring terms.
+The Arkansas National Guard Tuition Assistance program provides a tuition-only waiver to Arkansas residents who are active members of the Arkansas Army/Air National Guard that have not already obtained a Bachelor's degree.
+Applications and additional information may be obtained from the unit commander.

 Governor’s Distinguished Scholars